Issue link field dimensions

 This page describes advanced JIRA and eazyBI integration.
 If you need help with this please contact eazyBI support.

 Jira Software, Advanced Roadmaps, issue linking provides an option to build issue hierarchies in Jira and import new hierarchies into eazybi.
 Different fields could be managed on different hierarchy levels.
 This section describes an option to analyze data of lower levels, for example, time tracking, story points on stories, sub-tasks by fields on higher levels issues, for example, Epic Fix version.
 The same option could be used for single linked issue field analysis.

-eazyBI supports building new dimensions for some Jira default fields (Fix Version, Label, Status, Resolution, Issue type, Priority) of linked issue, for example, Epic Fix version, Feature Label, etc.
+eazyBI supports building new dimensions for some Jira default fields (Fix Version, Label, Status, Resolution, Issue Type, Priority) of linked issues, for example, Epic Fix version, Feature Label, etc.

-If you would like to import linked field dimension into eazyBI you need to add the definition of this linked field dimension to advanced settings for custom fields.
+If you would like to import a linked field dimension into eazyBI, you need to add the definition of this linked field dimension to advanced settings for custom fields.

-At first, you need to give a name for this linked issue dimension, for example:
+At first, you need to give a name for dimension using the field ID

 Then specify which Jira default field should be used, for example:

-Now, you should set the reference to linked issue custom field
+Now, you should set the reference to the linked issue custom field

-or key columns for any other custom field describing hierarchy level or one linked issue, for example, if you have custom field_feature with one linked Feature issue, you can use a reference to it:
+For example, if you have a custom field_feature with one linked Feature issue, you can use a reference to it:

 issue_key_column values using other default hierarchies: